-Bringing a team to one of these workshops is essential for success.
-Reserve your team members' attendance by e-mailing names, affiliations and contact information to Emanuel Betz at least one week prior to the meeting.
-Space is not guaranteed at each location and confirmations will be sent by email.
-Any questions about this grant application must be submitted via email to Emanuel Betz by January 27th, 2020.
-All applicant questions, responses, and resources will be forwarded to potential applicants via a group email list.
-To be included on this list, send a request to the email above.
+Bringing a team to trainings is essential for success.
+Sign up individuals to the 21C Applicant Mailing List in order to receive all information related to this competition as well as to reserve your team members' attendance at trainings.

+For general questions about this grant application, submit them via email to Emanuel Betz by January 23rd, 2023.
+All applicant questions, responses, and resources will be forwarded to potential applicants via the group email list on an on-going basis.
+To be included on this list, use the form above.